GeoffreyChen777/paperlib-website/src/en/extension-doc/preference.md

 )
 ```

-> ⚠️ Please note that listening to a setting of a extension must be in the form of `extID:preferenceKey` to form the ID of the event to be listened to.
+> ⚠️ Please note that listening to a setting of an extension must be in the form of `extID:preferenceKey` to form the ID of the event to be listened to.
 Because `extensionPreferenceService` need to distinguish the preferences of different extensions.

 By doing so, we can listen to the modification of the `lang` preference.
 When the user modifies the value of the `lang` in the preferences interface, we will run the callback function passed in.
 The function receives an Object as a parameter, where the `key` field is the ID of the preference, and the `value` field is the new value of the preference.